shamgang/chat-scheduler/README.md

 1. The back end is deployed through another github workflow which publishes to an Azure Function App.
 1. (See detailed deployment instructions [here](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/quickstart-serverless?tabs=python))
-1. In Azure Portal, in the function app, ensure the API -> CORS Allowed Origins List includes the domain of the static web app.
+1. In Azure Portal, in the function app, ensure the API -> CORS Allowed Origins List includes the domain of the static web app, as well as any custom domains.
+1. Add any custom domains to the static web app as well and validate as needed.
 1. Ensure Authentication is setup and allows unauthenticated access.
 1. In Environment variables, set `AzureWebJobsStorage` to a key from the storage account under Security + networking -> Access keys
 1. Set `COSMOS_DB_URL` and `COSMOS_DB_KEY` to the URI and read-write key from the Cosmos DB NoSQL account under Settings -> Keys.